choppu/shelljs-web-hid/README.md

 #### open

-Create a KPro transport with a HIDDevice
+Create a Shell transport with a HIDDevice

 ##### Parameters